Ukraine approves law on sanctions against Russia

 KIEV The Ukrainian parliament approved a law on Thursday to impose sanctions on Russian companies and individuals supporting and financing separatist rebels in eastern Ukraine.

-The government has already prepared a list of 172 citizens of Russia and other countries, and of 65 Russian companies, including gas export giant Gazprom, on whom they could impose sanctions "for financing terrorism".
+The government has already prepared a list of 172 citizens of Russia and other countries, and of 65 Russian companies, including gas export giant Gazprom (GAZP.MM), on whom they could impose sanctions "for financing terrorism".

 After Thursday's vote, Prime Minister Arseny Yatseniuk told parliament that Ukraine had taken a historic step.
 "By approving the law on sanctions, we showed that the country is able to protect itself," he said.